neomi-rao/neomi-rao.github.io/about.md

 I played ultimate frisbee for four years at Maryland, 3 years on [Cosmic](https://umdultimatebee.weebly.com/) and one year on Helpful Corn.
 I used my last year of eligibility playing on the UW-Madison women's team, [Bella Donna](https://belladonnaatropa.wordpress.com/).
 I've also played on several different club teams during the summers.

 It's really important to have a work-life balance in graduate school and I think it is important to emphasize mental health.
-While I love science, I do not let it consume my life.
+While I love science, I also make sure to make time for my other interests!

 ### Contact me